Potential Health Benefits of DIY Art Projects for Kids with Chronic Illnesses

 Self-expression is an important part of children’s development, and while artistic expression is beneficial for all children, it can be invaluable for children with differing abilities and for kids impacted by childhood chronic illness.
 Many children with chronic health conditions feel isolated and left out of mainstream activities due to deficient immune systems, ongoing treatments and procedures, or missed time at school.
 DIY projects provide kids with enriching experiences and allow them to gain valuable skills in an activity of their choice.

-Let’s take a look at just a few significant health benefits of DIY art projects for kids with chronic health conditions…
+Let’s take a look at just a few potential health benefits of DIY art projects for kids with chronic health conditions…

-- Reduces stress hormone and inflammation levels for better immune system function
+- May reduce stress hormone and inflammation levels for better immune system function

-- Visual art activities promote fine motor skills and eye-hand coordination
+- Visual art activities may promote fine motor skills

-- Aids in processing negative emotions and trauma
+- May aid in processing negative emotions and trauma

 Need some DIY inspiration?
 Check out these resources: